TFCA Annual Conference Graphic

 To address this gap, we launched a clinician-led, preventative wellness program in a department of 164 firefighters focusing on injury prevention, physical rehabilitation, nutrition coaching, fitness programming, and recovery training.
 After one year, key results included a 2% increase in VO₂ max, a 1% reduction in total body fat, a 2% decrease in visceral fat, and a 7% decline in apoB ("bad lipid") levels.
 Occupational outcomes showed a 90% reduction in light-duty days, reflecting fewer injuries and faster recovery.
 These improvements correspond to a projected 10% reduction in major cardiovascular events, a 12% decline in all-cause mortality, and an estimated savings of $1,185,690 or 295% ROI for the city.

-Jason Corthell - Division Chief, Harris County Emergency Services District 13 - Cypress Creek Fire Department
+Jason Corthell - Division Chief - Director, Harris County Emergency Services District 13 - Cypress Creek Fire Department

-Chief Jason Corthell resides in Hockley, Texas with his wife and three children and enjoys going to sporting events of any kind and Texas Country Music.
-Currently Jason serves as the mental wellness program director for his organization.
-Chief Corthell is a fourth- generation firefighter and holds many advanced and master certifications in various specialties within the fire service.
-He graduated cum laude from Waldorf University with a degree in emergency management and also has obtained an associate degree in fire science.
-He is currently working on his master's degree from Texas A&M Commerce in Psychology.
+Chief Jason Corthell resides with his wife and three children in Hockley, Texas.
+He enjoys going to sporting events and listening to Texas country music.
+Currently, Jason serves as the mental wellness program director for his organization.
+Chief Corthell is a fourth-generation firefighter with many advanced and master certifications in various specialties within the fire service.
+He graduated cum laude from Waldorf University with a degree in emergency management and also obtained an associate degree in fire science.
+He is working on his Master's Degree from Texas A&M Commerce in Psychology.

-Jason is a certified chaplain, IAFF Peer Support and Resiliency Certified, as well as ICISF Individual and Group Interventionalist certified.
-His most recent accolades as being recognized as the 2023 top fire instructor in the state and also receiving the 2023 Fire Chief award are considered to be some of his proudest professional moments.
+Jason is a certified chaplain, IAFF Peer Support and Resiliency Certified, and ICISF Individual and Group Interventionalist certified.
+His most recent accolades are considered some of his proudest professional moments, including recognition as the 2023 top fire instructor in the state and receiving the 2023 Fire Chief award.
 Chief Corthell is also an international speaker on culturally competent wellness program development for first responders and veterans.

 Jason's many engagements and accolades can be found on his website at www.ironcladwellness.com